MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_4.md

 Callback functions are user-written pieces of code that process server report data and are part of a Telemetrix client application.

-Let's look at an example application that sets a pin as a digital input pin and reports the state of the pin when the pin state has been reported as changed.
+Let's look at an example application that sets a pin as a digital input pin and reports the pin state when it has been reported as changed.
 The pin is connected to a pushbutton switch, and switch debouncing is provided as part of this application.